chrizzTs/Who-U/plugins/org.transistorsoft.cordova.background-geolocation/README.md

     var failureFn = function(error) {
         console.log('BackgroundGeoLocation error');
     }

     // BackgroundGeoLocation is highly configurable.
     bgGeo.configure(callbackFn, failureFn, {
-        url: 'http://only.for.android.com/update_location.json', // <-- only required for Android; ios allows javascript callbacks for your http
+        url: 'http://only.for.android.com/update_location.json', // <-- Android ONLY:  your server url to send locations to
+        params: {
+            auth_token: 'user_secret_auth_token',    //  <-- Android ONLY:  HTTP POST params sent to your server when persisting locations.
-        params: {                                               // HTTP POST params sent to your server when persisting locations.
+            foo: 'bar'                              //  <-- Android ONLY:  HTTP POST params sent to your server when persisting locations.
-            auth_token: 'user_secret_auth_token'
-            foo: 'bar'
         },
+        headers: {                                   // <-- Android ONLY:  Optional HTTP headers sent to your configured #url when persisting locations
+            "X-Foo": "BAR"
+        },
         desiredAccuracy: 10,
         stationaryRadius: 20,
         distanceFilter: 30,
+        notificationTitle: 'Background tracking', // <-- android only, customize the title of the notification
+        notificationText: 'ENABLED', // <-- android only, customize the text of the notification
+        activityType: 'AutomotiveNavigation',
-        debug: true // <-- enable this hear sounds for background-geolocation life-cycle.
+        debug: true, // <-- enable this hear sounds for background-geolocation life-cycle.
-    });
+        stopOnTerminate: false // <-- enable this to clear background location settings when the app terminates });

     // Turn ON the background-geolocation system.
 The user will be tracked whenever they suspend the app.